RxSwiftCommunity/peril/README.md

 # peril

-Settings for the RxSwiftCommunity organization's Peril server
+Settings for the RxSwiftCommunity organization's [Peril](https://github.com/danger/peril) server.
+The server receives webhook events from every org repository (new issues and pull requests).
+We can hook into that in the `issue.ts` and `pr.ts` files, respectively.
+Usually we only use `pr.ts`.

+Run `yarn install` to get autocomplete and everything.
+If the `settings-peril.json` is changed, the Heroku server needs to be restarted (just let @ashfurrow know).